Gambling and online casinos in Saudi Arabia

 are classified as a sin (haram) and a criminal offense.

-Nevertheless, in the digital age, even the toughest bans have not stopped citizens' interest in excitement:- underground online gambling is actively developing in the country,
+Nevertheless, in the digital age, even the toughest bans have not stopped citizens' interest in excitement:- underground online gambling is actively developing in the country, using cryptocurrencies and VPNs to bypass restrictions.

 Religious and legal basis